LucasLabSU/lucas_lab_dot_org/content/home/welcome.md

 The **Lucas Lab** will focus on understanding microbial community functions in a range of contexts from human health & disease to biotechnology applications.

-The Lucas Lab will be affiliated with the [**BioInspired Institute**](https://bioinspired.syr.edu/) and invites interdisciplenary collaborations that focus on the interface of material and living systems.
+The Lucas Lab will be affiliated with the [**BioInspired Institute**](https://bioinspired.syr.edu/) and invites interdisciplinary collaborations that focus on the interface of material and living systems.

 {{% cta cta_link="./people/" cta_text="Meet the team →" %}}